 - has the right safety gear and wears it correctly (eg, helmet for cycling or roller blading, knee and elbow pads for roller blading, lifejacket for on the water).

 For most children and young people, the benefits of physical activity outweigh any risks.
 And remember – muscle- and bone-strengthening activities both reduce the chances of injury!

 Plus, getting them in good habits now means they’re at less risk of chronic diseases and obesity later in life.

 Kids don’t need formal muscle-strengthening programmes such as weight lifting.
 For younger kids, things like gymnastics, climbing trees and playing on the jungle gym will strengthen their muscles just fine.

 Older children and teenagers may start structured resistance or strength training (and circuit training) as part of sports programmes or generally to increase their strength.

-Children and teens should avoid power lifting, body building, and maximal lifts until they reach physical and skeletal maturity.
+Children and teens who are still growing should avoid power lifting, body building and maximal lifts.